Langtanium/MineLittlePony-Bedrock/README.md

 ### Known Issues & Limitations

-- Player's cape does not render
+- Player's cape does not render (replaced with custom cape)
   - Capes still affect elytra
-- Player's magic aura does not render
-  - Custom materials are broken for the player
-- The Vindicator is invisible
+- Some mobs are not ponified even though they should be
   - Game cannot find variable.minelp_is_pony